Herizo Razafimahaleo

 Razafimahaleo was again a candidate in the December 2001 presidential election, winning about 4% of the vote and taking fourth place.
 Amidst the crisis that followed this election, with Ratsiraka and his main challenger, Marc Ravalomanana, disputing the election results, Razafimahaleo resigned as National President of LEADER-Fanilo and withdrew from politics on May 18, 2002.

 He began a return to active politics with a press conference on January 24, 2006, in which he was sharply critical of Ravalomanana.
 He officially announced on September 1, 2006, that he would run for president again in the December 2006 election.
 In the days prior to the election some observers considered him the main challenger to Ravalomanana, the incumbent president.
 Razafimahaleo took 9.03% of the vote and came in fourth place according to official results.
 His best result was in Antsiranana Province, where he won 22.44% of the vote, followed by Fianarantsoa Province, where he won 16.37%.

 Razafimahaleo opposed the constitutional changes proposed in the 2007 constitutional referendum and participated in a national committee that campaigned for a "no" vote as a coordinator of action.

 Razafimahaleo died on 25 July 2008 in Antananarivo after being hospitalized due to renal failure that led to dehydration.
 He suffered four heart attacks and died in the hospital.
 His family declined any posthumous honors for Razafimahaleo from the government.
 His body was taken from Antananarivo to Ambositra on July 29 for his funeral there on July 30.

-Herizo Razafimahaleo leaves a formidable legacy behind him and is hailed as the father of political ethics in Madagascar.
+Herizo Razafimahaleo is credited with a significant political legacy and is frequently referred to as the father of political ethics in Madagascar.